blackadi/GraphAPI_addKey_API_SP/README.md

 - You can follow the instruction [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-self-signed-certificate#option-2-create-and-export-your-public-certificate-with-its-private-key), upload a valid certificate as it's needed when calling addKey API.

-> Applications that don’t have any existing valid certificates (no certificates have been added yet, or all certificates have expired), won’t be able to use this service action.
-You can use the Update application operation to perform an update instead.
+   > Applications without any existing valid certificates (either no certificates have been added or all certificates have expired) will not be able to utilize this code sample.
+Instead, you can use the Update application operation via the Graph API to modify the `keyCredentials` property, or you can upload your valid certificates through the Azure portal as detailed [here](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app#add-a-certificate).

 Finally, go back to the Azure portal.
 In the Application menu blade, click on the **Certificates & secrets**, in the **Certificates** section, upload the certificate you created.